Ita Wegman Archive

 Last time in England, summer conference in Bangor (Wales) at Penmaenmawr.

-June, journey via Vienna, Hungary, down the Danube to Rutschuk, Varna, Constantinople, Sofia, Yugoslavia.
-Occupation with the Bogomils.
+June, Journey via Vienna to Hungary, sails down the Danube to Rutschuk, Varna, Constantinople, Sofia, and Yugoslavia.
+Study of the Bogomils.

-May, moves to Ascona to the Casa Andrea Cristoforo, with further regular visits to Arlesheim.
+May, Moves to the Casa Andrea Cristoforo in Acona; continues regular visits to Arlesheim.

 4 March, Ita Wegman dies during a visit to Arlesheim.